rescript-association/rescript-lang.org/CONTRIBUTING.md

 - Always run the page locally and verify your changes (especially when working on code examples)
 - When writing markdown with code examples, always run `yarn test` to prevent broken code
 - Feel free to open `Draft PRs` when you are working on bigger features (good for visibility and asking for feedback)
+- Improve code based on last feedback until the code is ready to be merged